HUEI-JYUN-DEBBY-YEH/AI_Chatbot/README.md

 This project integrates a fine-tuned BERT model to classify user inquiries related to Taiwan's Labor Standards Act.
 Upon classification, the system retrieves predefined responses from a local dictionary, effectively simulating a legal chatbot.
 The architecture encompasses user input processing, BERT-based classification, and response generation.​

 # 🤖 Taiwan Labor Law Chatbot Evaluation Report
+This project implements a legal-domain chatbot using GPT-4, fine-tuned RoBERTa, and FAISS vector retrieval to compare two approaches to question-answering on Taiwan's Labor Standards Act.

 ## 🔖 Why this project matters：

 This project demonstrates how LLMs can be grounded in real-world legal applications.
 By fine-tuning BERT on Taiwan’s Labor Law categories, it empowers users to access statutory information more efficiently, promoting legal literacy and fairness in the workplace.
+Recruiters and employees often struggle to interpret legal clauses in real scenarios.
+This project showcases how LLMs can reduce barriers to legal knowledge through a low-resource chatbot demo.

 ## 📄 Project Overview
 This project evaluates the performance of two chatbot backend implementations for Taiwan Labor Law question answering: